 Hyunyi Jung, Ph.D.

-A key area of my research centers around the implementation of mathematical modeling, empowering students to use mathematical concepts alongside their personal experiences to analyze real-world situations and make informed decisions.
-I often facilitate mathematics sessions, summer camps, and after-school programs, offering students, teachers, and community members opportunities to explore equitable mathematical modeling and problem solving.
+A key area of my research focuses on the implementation of mathematical modeling, empowering students to use mathematical concepts alongside their personal experiences to analyze real-world situations and make informed decisions.
+I often facilitate mathematics sessions, summer camps, and after-school programs, working alongside students, teachers, and community members to co-explore equitable mathematical modeling and problem solving.

-My research methodology is anchored in multi-tiered design-based research (Lesh & Kelly, 2000), enabling me to delve into culturally sustaining practices and identify theoretical perspectives related to instructional design, implementation, and discourse that arise from the implementation of mathematical modeling and STEM problem-solving.
+My research methodology is anchored in multi-tiered design-based research (Lesh & Kelly, 2000), which allows me to delve into culturally sustaining practices and identify theoretical perspectives related to instructional design, implementation, and discourse that arise from the implementation of mathematical modeling and STEM problem-solving.

 Tenured, Associate Professor, Texas A&M University, 2024-current